vekuaana/YouTube-Data-Extraction-and-AWS-S3-Storage-Pipeline/README.md

 ```

 ## Usage
+The script `main.py` contains all the functions to extract youtube data from the Youtube Data API.
 To run the script and start extracting data:
 1. Extract Channel Information
 This function retrieves basic details about a YouTube channel base in the youtube channel id, including the channel name, description, view count, subscriber count, video count, and the ID of the uploads playlist.
 ```